tonytins/cstrs/README.md

 }
 ```

-The Sims Online required each translation file be prefixed with a number and underscores, known as the ID, that are located in ``uitext/[language].dir``.
+The Sims Online required each translation file be prefixed with a number and underscores, known as the ID, that are located in `uitext/[language].dir`.
 The IDs were used to locate the file, regardless the name.
 CST.rs follows this convention because it's the only known use of the format.

-- ``uitext/english.dir/_154_miscstrings.cst``
+- `uitext/english.dir/_154_miscstrings.cst`
-- ``uitext/swedish.dir/_154_miscstrings.cst``
+- `uitext/swedish.dir/_154_miscstrings.cst`

-Note that that ``UIText`` struct is simply a wrapper around the the above mentioned ``get_entry()`` function.
+Note that that `UIText` struct is simply a wrapper around the the above mentioned `get_entry()` function.

 ### Examples

 More complex stuff can be found in the [examples](./examples) directory.

-## Note
+## To-do

-For the most part, this is to be a architecturally similar port of [CST.NET](https://github.com/tonytins/cstdotnet).
-With some changes to make it more idiomatic in Rust.
+- [ ] Target Rust 2024 Edition

 ## License

-This project is dual-licensed under the [BSD-3-Clause](COPYING) or the [UNLICENSE](UNLICENSE).
+This project is dual-licensed under the [MIT](LICENSE-MIT) or [Apache-2.0](LICENSE-APACHE).